-This paper is a condensation of P3064R2 ("How to Avoid OOTA Without Really Trying") [25], which was criticized as being overly long.
+- D3692R1 adds contact information, defines "preserved dependencies" that are a subset of syntactic and a superset of semantic dependencies, and makes numerous changes in the name of wordsmithing and clarification. - This paper is a condensation of P3064R2 ("How to Avoid OOTA Without Really Trying") [25], which was criticized as being overly long.
+Voluminous off-list discussions are reflected.
 It also adds citations and clarifications.